nmnhut-it/Day-Gia-Hung/GRADE-6-COMPLETION-REPORT.md

 ## Executive Summary

-I have successfully converted Grade 6 English units from markdown to JSON and HTML game pages for student Trần Gia Hưng (Lớp 6).
+I have successfully converted Grade 6 English units from markdown to JSON and HTML game pages for student  (Lớp 6).

 ### Completed Files (6 files total):